 Instagram is a platform that has been constantly evolving since it rose to popularity in 2012.
 It regularly introduces new tools and abilities which boost engagement, increase screen time, and provide a more entertaining experience.
 However, this can mean it’s difficult to keep up with the app’s best practices.
-Here at Yellow Line Digital, our research on social media platforms allow our clients to receive the best possible service and benefit from the latest tactics.
+Here at Yellow Line Digital, our research on Instagram then vs. now allow our clients to receive the best possible service and benefit from the latest tactics.

 We took a look at Instagram in 2012 vs. 2022 and explored how the best from both eras can help us use the app most effectively.

 Instagram began as a scrapbook.
 The feeds were full of spontaneously taken photos with bad filters and stream-of-consciousness captions.
 The platform was simple and almost child-like.
 Feeds were colorful, creative, not thought out or planned, done in the moment, with captions full of hashtags and “moods.”
 Curated grid aesthetics and consistent styles weren’t common when Instagram first started.
 However, users slowly began to post photos only if they fit their aesthetic.
 There is a similar trend today, wherein users put the same filter on every photo to maintain a cohesive look on their feed.
 The colorful, spontaneous photos are mainly left for Stories now.